kirthin12/labreport3/main.md

 ## 1. `-c`

+This command is useful because it allows the user to see how many times a substring appears in a file.
+It is useful to obtain data about a file.

 - **Example 1:** Here we are finding how many times the word "Creative" pops up in this text file.
 ```
 kirthin@Kirthins-MacBook-Pro docsearch % grep -c Creative technical/plos/journal.pbio.0020047.txt